Environmental responsibility and sustainability are at the heart of all we do.

 TiO2 is also being used to help address one of our planet’s most pressing environmental concerns – air pollution, which is estimated to cause more than 450,000 premature deaths each year in Europe alone.

 Special titanium dioxide particles used in coatings can be activated by light to neutralise air pollutants.
-TiO2 coatings have been used for this purpose in settings as diverse as hospitals in Mexico and pavements in the Netherlands.
+TiO2 coatings have been used for this purpose in settings as diverse as hospitals in Mexico.
 The designers of the Manuel Gea González Hospital in Mexico City, whose facade has been covered with 2,500 square metres of TiO2 coating, estimate it has had the effect of negating 1,000 car journeys each day.

 Mortality among Titanium Dioxide Workers at Three DuPont Plants, Elizabeth D. Ellis, PhD, Janice Watkins, MS, William Tankersley, MS, Joyce Phillips, BS, and David Girardi, BS, Journal of Occupational and Environmental Medicine, March 2010 & Occupational Exposure and Mortality Among Workers at Three Titanium Dioxide Plants, Elizabeth D. Ellis, PhD, Janice P. Watkins, M.S., William G. Tankersley, M.S., Joyce A. Phillips, B.S., and David J. Girardi, B.S., American Journal of Industrial Medicine, October 2012